hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 	}
 ~~~

-What's happening here?
 Dispense will look in the above created map and search for the plugin.
-If it cannot find it, it will throw an error at us.
+If it cannot find it, it will throw an error.
 If it does find it, it will cast this plugin to an RPC or a GRPC type plugin.
 Then proceed to create an RPC or a GRPC client out of it.

 There is no call yet.
 This is just creating a client and parsing it to a respective representation.

-Now comes the magic:
+Now, the magic:

 ~~~go
 	// We should have a Greeter now!
 This feels like a normal interface